 Given this background, a trial study was conducted about Twitter usage which formed the basis for this book.
 More specifically, a survey of Twitter users was conducted between 2013 and 2014, and Twitter logs were investigated to explore the following points: (1) Twitter as a means of gathering information and communicating (information social networking), focusing on the reality of the merger and the separation between the online and offline domains in relation to those usage patterns.
 (2) Actual information transmitted and received, and reasons for tweeting.
 This reveals the true state of information overload in an era when truly valuable information is believed to be buried in the glut of meaningless information.

-(Written by Daisuke Kawai, Assistant Professor of Interfaculty Initiative in Information Studies / 2018)
+(Written by KAWAI Daisuke, Assistant Professor, Interfaculty Initiative in Information Studies / 2018)